Safer Cleaning At Home

-Sprinkle baking soda on the carpet (option to add 30 drops lavender oil to 2 cups baking soda).
+Sprinkle 2 cups baking soda on the carpet (option to add up to 30 drops lavender or other essential oil).
 Let it set overnight, or for as long as possible.
 Vacuum.

 Carpet, Rug, and Upholstery Cleaner

 Mix 1 quart warm water, 1 tablespoon of mild liquid soap, 2 tablespoons baking soda, and add a squeeze of lemon or a splash of vinegar.
 Apply a damp cloth or sponge and rub gently.
-Wipe with a clean cloth and allow to dry.
+Wipe with a clean cloth and allow to dry fully.